npresearchlab/NavCity_Toolkit/README.md

 The **NavCity Toolkit** provides researchers with tools to study spatial navigation and allocentric representation formation in immersive virtual environments.
 The toolkit includes:

+- **Familiarization Trial**: A practice/training task to familiarize participants with VR navigation controls
-- **NavCity**: A naturalistic, city-like wayfinding task in virtual reality
+- **NavCity**: A naturalistic, city-like wayfinding task in virtual reality (main experimental task)
 - **NARA (NavCity Allocentric Representation Assessment)**: A pen-and-paper assessment of allocentric representations formed during NavCity exposure

-This repository contains all source code, Unity assets, and materials needed to implement these tasks in your research.
+This repository contains **two separate Unity projects** (Familiarization Trial and NavCity) along with all source code, assets, and materials needed to implement these tasks in your research.

 ### Important Note